Yamaha YZF-R15: v2.0

+The Yamaha R15 Version 2.0 was designed primarily for enthusiasts who were looking for a high-performance 150cc motorcycle with sports styling.

+It has been popular among young riders, especially in markets like India and Southeast Asia, where it's often used both for commuting and spirited riding.

 v3.0

-The v3.0 has undergone changes as compared to the previous version in the cases of the updated bodywork and engine, now features VVA technology, assist and slipper clutch, hazard lamp, inverted front suspension fork, all-LED lighting system, full LCD panelmeter with shift indicator and wider tyres.
+The v3.0 has undergone changes as compared to the previous version in the cases of the updated bodywork and engine, now features VVA technology, assist and slipper clutch, hazard lamp, inverted front suspension fork, all-LED lighting system, full LCD planimeter with shift indicator and wider tyros.